chrysn/request-tag/draft-amsuess-core-request-tag.md

 The proposed method of matching blocks to each other is the introduction of a Request-Tag option, which is similar to the ETag sent along with responses, but ephemeral and set by the client.
+It is phrased in a way that it can not only be used in OSCOAP, but also by other security mechanisms (eg. CoAP over DTLS), or for other purposes (see {{appendix-proxy}}).

 \[Author's note: At a later stage of this draft, the possibility of moving the Request-Tag value into the AAD as to not spend transmitted bytes on it, eg. by